top of page

 Gagliano M & M Marder (2015) Plants can learn: it's a no-brainer!
 LA Review Books Blog.
 Published March 2015 and freely available here http://philosoplant.lareviewofbooks.org/?p=96

-Gagliano M, Renton M, Depczynski M & S Mancuso (2014) Experience teaches plants to learn faster and forget slower in
+Gagliano M, Renton M, Depczynski M & S Mancuso (2014) Experience teaches plants to learn faster and forget slower in environments where it matters.
+Oecologia 175:63-72.
+(DOI 10.1007/s00442-013-2873-7)

-Gagliano M & M Marder (2014) What Plant Revolution would you opt for?
+Gagliano M & M Marder (2014) What plant revolution would you opt for?
 LA Review Books Blog.
 Published November 2014 and available here http://philosoplant.lareviewofbooks.org/?p=82

 Gagliano M (2013) Seeing green: the re-discovery of plants and Nature’s wisdom.
 Societies 3 (1): 147-157.
 In the special issue 'Rethinking the Vegetal: Emerging Perspectives on Plants and Society' and available here http://www.mdpi.com/journal/societies/